Professor Vegard Iversen

 JOURNAL ARTICLES

-• Chaudhuri, Ananish, Vegard Iversen, Francesca Jensenius and Pushkar Maitra (2024): Time in office and the Changing Gender Gap in Dishonesty: Evidence from Local Politics in India, American Journal of Political Science, 68(1): 106-22.
-Awarded the FulbrightNorway Prize for best scientific article in 2023.
+• Chaudhuri, Ananish, Vegard Iversen, Francesca R. Jensenius and Pushkar Maitra (2024): Time in Office and the Changing Gender Gap in Dishonesty: Evidence from Local Politics in India, American Journal of Political Science, 68(1): 106-22. https://doi.org/10.1111/ajps.12733 Awarded the FulbrightNorway Prize for the best scientific article of the year.

 • Dhillon, Amrita, Vegard Iversen and Gaute Torsvik (2021): ‘Employee referral, social proximity and worker discipline: theory and suggestive evidence from India’, Economic Development and Cultural Change, 69(3): 1003-1030.